Bobby Kotick

-Robert A. Kotick (born 1963) is an American businessman who served as the chief executive officer (CEO) of Activision Blizzard and its predecessor, Activision, from 1991 to 2023.
-He became the CEO of Activision through a hostile takeover during the prior year.
-Kotick engineered a merger between Activision and Vivendi Games during the late 2000s, which led to the creation of Activision Blizzard in 2008 and him being named the company's inaugural CEO.
-He has also served on several boards, including the Coca-Cola Company from 2012 to 2022 and Yahoo from 2003 to 2008.
-Following the acquisition of Activision Blizzard by Microsoft, Kotick retired from the company on December 29, 2023.
+Robert A. "Bobby" Kotick (born 1963) is an American businessman who was chief executive officer (CEO) of the video game publisher Activision from 1991 and later Activision Blizzard from its formation in 2008 until 2023.
+In June 2017, Fortune reported that Kotick had become "the longest-serving head of any publicly traded tech company."
+He has also been on several boards, including the Coca-Cola Company from 2012 to 2022 and Yahoo from 2003 to 2008.
+Following the acquisition of Activision Blizzard by Microsoft, Kotick retired from the company in December 2023.
+In 2022, Forbes estimated his net worth at $870 million.

 Early life and education

-Robert A. Kotick was born in 1963 in the United States and grew up in New York.
+Robert A. Kotick was born in 1963 in the United States and grew up in Roslyn, New York on Long Island.
 His interest in business began at an early age.
-In junior high school, Kotick had his own business cards, and in high school, he ran a business renting out Manhattan clubs on off nights.
+In junior high school, Kotick had his own business cards, and in high school, he ran a business renting out Manhattan clubs on off nights, as well as various other small business ventures like "delivering sandwiches, restringing tennis rackets [and] selling wallets."
 He studied art history at the University of Michigan in the early 1980s.